 In 1828, to accommodate the changing needs of the community, the original octagonal structure was dismantled and its stones were used to build a new church on 84th Street and 18th Avenue.
 It is a rare example of a rural church in a picturesque setting in New York City.
 Like St. Augustine Church in Manhattan, built in the same year, its essentially Georgian design was superficially "Gothicized" by the addition of pointed-arch windows and pinnacles on the tower.
 Few ecclesiastical structures from this period exemplify this traditional style quite as handsomely and as well as this church.

-parishioners were among the most prominent and influential
+church's first parishioners were among the most prominent

-families in Brooklyn.
-Today, the New Utrecht Reformed
+and influential Dutch families in Brooklyn.
+Today, the New

 The Parish House

-the commissions of the architect, Lawrence Valk, are
+of the architect, Lawrence Valk, are several Romanesque

 Revival buildings erected in Park Slope in 1887.